Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Appendices

-Variational autoencoder (VAE) is a typical generative model, which uses a latent variable model to generate a probabilistic representation of the unknown data distribution $p(\mathbf{x})$.
-The basic idea of the variational autoencoder is to generate the observed variable $\mathbf{x}$ through a Gaussian distributed latent variable $\mathbf{z}$.
-Specifically, VAE models the joint distribution of $\mathbf{x}$ and $\mathbf{z}$ as follows.
+Variational autoencoder (VAE) is a typical generative model, which uses a latent variable model to give a probabilistic representation of the unknown data distribution $p(\mathbf{x})$.
+The basic idea of the variational autoencoder is to generate the observed variable $\mathbf{x}$ through a simple distributed latent variable $\mathbf{z}$.
+Specifically, VAE first models the joint distribution,

-Here the conditional distribution $p(\mathbf{x}|\mathbf{z})$ is called an encoder, $\mathbf{z}$ is the latent variable.
+where the conditional distribution $p_{\theta}(\mathbf{x}|\mathbf{z})$ is called an encoder, which is modeled by a deep neural network with parameter $\theta$,$\mathbf{z}$ is the latent variable with a simple distribution, such as the standard normal distribution.
 By marginalizing the latent variable, the data distribution can be approximated.